Amphetamine addiction signs, symptoms, and treatments

 Table of content

 - What are the causes of amphetamine addiction?

 - What are the effects of amphetamine addiction?

 - What are the signs and symptoms of amphetamine addiction?

 - What are the risk factors for amphetamine addiction?

 - What is the difference between amphetamine and methamphetamine addiction?

-Amphetamine addiction is the continuous use of amphetamines despite adverse effects on a person’s health and well-being.
+Amphetamine addiction is the continuous use of amphetamines despite its adverse effects on health and well-being.
 Otherwise known as stimulant use disorder, there are several ways of identifying the addiction.

-The symptoms of amphetamine addiction include the use of amphetamines in larger doses or for longer periods, metabolic changes, insomnia, mood swings, and negative consequences on personal relationships.
+The symptoms of amphetamine addiction include the use of amphetamines in higher doses or for longer periods, metabolic changes, insomnia, mood swings, and negative consequences on personal relationships.

-The consequences of long-term amphetamine use may manifest in physical and psychological ways.
-The effects of amphetamine addiction include malnutrition, rapid heart rate, brain damage, increased levels of aggression, and amphetamine-induced psychosis.
+The effects of prolonged amphetamine use may manifest physically and psychologically.
+The effects of amphetamine addiction include malnutrition, rapid heart rate, cardiovascular diseases, increased levels of aggression, and amphetamine-induced psychosis.